 According to the results of the present study, the knowledge of EMS staff is not bad, but has distance with good condition.
-Also, the history of unsuccessful intubation and work experience has had a significant effect on intubation performance and cuff pressure control.
-In general, consciousness is an influential factor in a person's performance.
-It is recommended that the results of this study be used in the area of pre-hospital emergency management planning to support staff in this area.
+Also, the history of unsuccessful intubation and work experience can affect the intubation performance and cuff pressure control.
 Providing practical sites for multiple classes for EMS personnel is helpful.
-Conducting training for these EMS personnel will increase their knowledge of endotracheal intubation and cuff pressure adjustment.
-It also promotes the professional identity of the EMS technician as a key member of the health system.
+Educational programs for these EMS personnel will increase their knowledge of endotracheal intubation and cuff pressure adjustment.